Home / Blog /

 Embed mindfulness, meditation, and resilience into the corporate culture.

-Stress isn’t going anywhere soon, but we can take steps to bring it to a more manageable level.
-Since Americans cite work as a significant source of stress, employers need to play a role in helping to reduce it.
-This is especially important for younger workers, as our research shows that they expect even more support in areas like mental and emotional health from their employers.
+Employee stress isn’t going anywhere soon, but organizations can take steps to bring it to a more manageable level.
 A work and leadership culture that supports holistic well-being, taking time to recharge, and setting boundaries will help.

 Andrea Herron